Wells Fargo Alert Text Scam

 Beware of the Unsubscribe Trap

 Scammers also try to fool you by sending you a text or email that requires you to respond whether you want to ‘stop future texts.’
 Replying to such a text alters the scammer that your phone number is working and active.

 Remember that banks and credit card agencies will never text, email, or call you asking for personal information.
-If you receive a text message, email, or phone call from an agency like a bank that you do not even have an account with, you will know that it is definitely a scam.
+If you receive a Wells Fargo alert text message, email, or phone call but you do not even have an account with, you will know that it is definitely a scam.